我们做什么

 Since the first quarter of operations in 2021, the ActInfLab hosted Quarterly Roundtable livestreams for communicating quarterly expectations and results to the community, a tradition that we continue to this day.

-Beginning in 2022, a cohort-based (SAB) was established to connect the ActInfLab to cutting-edge theoretical work as well as various domain-specific applications.
+Beginning in 2022, a cohort-based Scientific Advisory Board (SAB) was established to connect the ActInfLab to cutting-edge theoretical work as well as various domain-specific applications.
 As interest in both the ActInfLab’s activities and Active Inference itself began to grow, ActInfLab soon emerged as a key facilitating organization in what was then a primarily academic community working on the underlying theory and potential implications for Active Inference.

-The first Active Inference textbook comes out in 2022 (Parr, Pezzulo, Friston 2022), and the Institute begins hosting a (ongoing through 7 cohorts in 2024).
+The first Active Inference textbook comes out in 2022 (Parr, Pezzulo, Friston 2022), and the Institute begins hosting a Textbook Group (ongoing through 7 cohorts in 2024).
 The Textbook Group is an important ecosystem service, as there are few academic/institutional locations where learners can be supported through the curriculum of the textbook and beyond.
 Additionally, the Institute has curated and categorized learning materials that learners create while participating in the group, including questions and discourse.

-The Institute begins the program to scaffold and support the learning journey of learners.
+The Institute begins the Internship program to scaffold and support the learning journey of learners.
 Interns come from different backgrounds — including high school, college, and graduate students on academic tracks, as well as professionals and others outside of academia.
 Interns, with their mentors, develop a personalized education and research curriculum which lasts months-years.

-In addition to continuing livestream on YouTube (GuestStream, ModelStream, PaperStream, etc), the Institute hosts the popular Active Inference Insights podcast.
+In addition to continuing livestream Production on YouTube (GuestStream, ModelStream, PaperStream, etc), the Institute hosts the popular Active Inference Insights podcast.

-During the year, we begin researching and applying for private and government
+During the year, we begin researching and applying for private and government Grants.

-Organizationally, the Institute receives official recognition as a 501(c)(3) non-profit organization, supporting our efforts.
+Organizationally, the Institute receives official recognition as a 501(c)(3) non-profit organization, supporting our Philanthropy efforts.
 We were able to achieve this milestone with the pro bono support of the Fried Frank law firm.

-The program begins to highlight and scaffold the work of Ecosystem member.
+The Fellows program begins to highlight and scaffold the work of Ecosystem member.
 As of November 2024, there are 5 Research Fellows have joined.
 Fellows represent members of the Ecosystem who have contributed substantially to the ecosystem through publications and presentations.

 These always-open reporting systems are used to gauge the ongoing projects and work done by community members, and provide visibility to these updates in the newsletter.

-Work during this year remains all-volunteer. support begins to come in, supporting some operational software costs.
-We applied for several (such as and related to AI safety with the collaborated on this leading up to the 4th on November 13th, 2024.
+Work during this year remains all-volunteer.
+Philanthropy support begins to come in, supporting some operational software costs.
+We applied for several Grants (such as FarmWorks and related to AI safety with the RxInfer.jl Learning Group).

-See for all information from 2025!
+See 2025 for all information from 2025!

 By adhering to this code of conduct, members of our academic and research driven institution contribute to a culture of excellence, integrity, and collaboration, fostering a positive and inclusive environment for the pursuit of knowledge and innovation.